Table of Contents

 - Efficient State Transfer: Your system’s dataset includes Events.
 Streams are a convenient way to distribute datasets such that they can be reassembled and queried within a limited environment.
 When resources are available, messages are buffered and consumed.

 - Faster Operations: It’s easy to merge, join, and enrich data from several services.
-Joins are simple and quick to be executed.
-For high-volume Event processing, Event Driven services scale easily.
+Joins are quick and straightforward to execute.
+For high-volume Event processing, event-driven services scale easily.

 - Easy Traceability: When there’s a central, immutable, retentive narrative documenting each action as it unfolds in time, it’s simpler to debug the errors and issues.